Home » Join Us for Lent

 Join us in Ripley Chapel for Ash Wednesday.

-Mondays with Jesus and Buddha
+Tuesdays with Jesus

 Not on the church’s email list?
 Subscribe to our newsletter.

-Blessing of the Palms
+Celebration of the Palms

-March 24, 9:40 AM, Town Common
+April 13, 9:40 AM, Town Common

 Palm Sunday Worship Service

-March 24, 10:00 AM, Sanctuary and Online
+April 13, 10:00 AM, Sanctuary and Online

 Remembering Jesus’ entrance into Jerusalem for his final week and his passion, our worship opens the gate to Holy Week and prepares us for the coming Friday and eventually Easter Sunday.
 Palm leaves are distributed, songs of praise lifted and a foreshadowing of what is to come draws us prayerfully toward the heart of our faith.
 We will worship live and in-person; and the service will also be live streamed.